Strider-CD/docker-strider/README.md

 Semi-official docker build that does NOT ship with internal Mongo or SSH.

-It contains only strider, its dependent modules and nodejs/npm.
+It contains supervisord, latest strider, its dependent modules and nodejs/npm.

-For MongoDB, you must pass in a DB_URI
+You must pass in a DB_URI with a valid mongodb connection string.

 ## Pulling